 What is an IUL policy is it isn’t offering lifetime protection?
 Because an IUL is an insurance product (versus a true investment), you may have more flexible options.
 For example, laws regarding taxes and rules about your account may be different with an IUL than a traditional retirement account.
 With an IRA, 401(k) or other qualified plan, you may notice that there are contribution limits.
 In addition, you may be limited on how much you can take out and when you can take it.
 However, IUL’s do not have these regulations.
 Also, when comparing with other financial products, and IUL may allow for earlier withdrawal.
 This is because there are no fines for taking money out before age 59 1/2.
 Additionally, IULs do not require minimum distributions (RMD’s) at age 72, either.

 IUL’s a generally considered conservative places to put your money.
 Even when the market has a downturn, your life insurance does not with an IUL.
 The money in cash value may grow if its index grows, but won’t disappear if the market happen to crash.
 Retirees may enjoy peace of mind knowing their money is safe.
 Of course, no one can ever be sure how the market values will change.
-So, and IUL may be part of an overall plan for protecting your savings.
+So, and IUL may be part of an overall strategy for protecting your savings.

 You may experience other benefits with an IUL as well.
 For instance, you could choose how much to fund your IUL upfront.
 Some retirees put as much money as they can in all at once.
 Then, they use this money as a tax-free income source.
 However, you could also contribute money slowly over time.
 In this case, your deposits may be slow due to rolling over money from other types of accounts.
 Be sure to find out the rules and any taxes that may apply.
 If you have questions, just reach out and we’ll be glad to lend a hand.